PaulElisha/PaulElisha/README.md

 PaulElisha/PaulElisha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 ## I am a Web3 backend Engineer and Researcher.
 ## I am interested in the following:
  - building web3 products and infrastructure.
  -  research -- EVM research and EIP contribution, Cryptography and Zk Research.
  -  protocol development.
 ### I work at the Klaytn Foundation
- - I am fast becoming a mad scientist, a Developer and Researcher, contributing to Improvement Proposals, Evm Research etc.
+ - I am a Developer and Researcher, contributing to Improvement Proposals, Evm Research etc.
  - I am relentlessly evolving.